anitalu724/MutScape/README.md

     bash Miniconda3-py37_4.9.2-Linux-x86_64.sh
     export PATH="$HOME/miniconda3/bin:$PATH"

+MutScape is prefered to be implementing under a brand-new conda environment.

+    conda create --name [env_name]
+    conda activate [env_name]
 ### Install Ensembl's VEP
 If you have already install Ensembl's VEP, you may skip this part and directly into the next part for install `vcf2maf`.
 (However, you must confirm that your VEP version is compatible to vcf2maf.
 Here, we recommended to install `ensembl-vep=102.0`. )